hadley/adv-r/Package-basics.md

 * the `README` file gives a general overview of your package, including why it's important.
-This text should be included in any package announcement, to give people a general idea of why your package is useful.
+This text should be included in any package announcement, to help others understand why they might want to use your package.

 * the `inst/CITATION` file describes how to cite your package.
 If you have published a peer reviewed article which you'd like people to cite when they